 If your aim is to position your brand or client as a thought leader as part of your social media strategy, you’ll need to supply your audiences with relevant, high quality content.
 Part of this will be writing it of course, but a large part will consist of smart content curation from trustworthy sources.

 Queues are ideal for sharing content, especially evergreen, cornerstone pieces that add value and ease the pain-points of your target persona.

 It’s simple to add individual social media posts to Queues.
 Once you’ve created a Queue, you can add a new message directly from the Compose Box (the place where you create all of your posts) or import them in bulk via CSV.
 You can customize the message for each social media platform with our Smart Posts feature.
 The benefit here is that you can simply queue your messages to publish at the same time throughout the week without having to worry when is the best time for the posts to go out.

 You can save even more time by using our RSS Feed service that delivers the newest articles from your favorite blogs right to your dashboard, and use the Sendible Bookmarklet to schedule and add social media posts to your Queues while browsing the web.

 Say you’re running a campaign about your client’s new product range that you need to promote sparingly for the next few months.
 Or, you’re a software company (like us) and you want to push a brand new feature that you’ve just released.

 The beauty of Queues is that you can schedule all of the posts related to one subject and group them as a campaign to see how effective it was.
-When you run another social media campaign, you can compare both Queues against each other and evaluate what went good and what could’ve been done better.
+When you run another social media campaign, you can compare both Queues and evaluate what went good and what could’ve been done better.